Director of Parent Advocacy

 🎙️ Student Perspective: Rourke on Switching to Alpha

-In her own voice, a 12-year-old former NYC student describes why her family relocated for Alpha, and what education feels like when designed for mastery rather than memorization.
+In her own words, a 12-year-old former NYC student describes why her family relocated for Alpha, and what school feels like when it's designed for mastery, not memorization.

 👉 Watch the student interview (18 min)